The Ultimate Hornady Ammo Review: Tested & Approved

 Does the FBI use Hornady ammo?

-Yes, the FBI uses Hornady ammo; Critical Duty 9mm+P 135 gr FTX pistol ammunition is in all issued duty sidearms.
+Yes, the FBI uses Hornady Critical Duty 9mm +P 135 gr FlexLock ammunition is in all issued duty sidearms.

 Final Thoughts on Hornady Ammo

-All in all, Hornady has earned its position as one of the top ammo manufacturers around.
-They are clearly committed to cartridge and projectile development and are actively pushing the industry forward instead of sticking to what has worked in the past.
+Hornady has earned its position as one of the top ammo manufacturers.
+They are committed to cartridge and projectile development, and actively pushing the industry forward instead of merely sticking to what has worked in the past.

-If you’d like to know more, you can check out our full list of Hornady ammo offerings or read a more in-depth look at the history of Hornady.
+If you’d like to know more, you can check out our full list of Hornady ammo offerings or read our more in-depth look at the history of Hornady!

 Matt Collins